hasgeek/hasjob/README.md

 # Hasjob

-Code for Hasjob, HasGeek’s job board at https://hasjob.co/
+Code for Hasjob, Hasgeek’s job board at https://hasjob.co/

-Copyright © 2010-2018 by HasGeek
+Copyright © 2010-2020 by Hasgeek

 Hasjob’s code is open source under the AGPL v3 license (see LICENSE.txt).
 We welcome your examination of our code to: